kisudsoe/PostGWAS-tools/README.md

               An optional argument for the "roadmap" function to filter enhancer regions.
     --sep     <default: FALSE>
               An optional argument for the "roadmap" function to generate cell-type seperated results.
+    --meta    <roadmap meta file path>
+              An optional argument for the "roadmap", "dist" function.
+              For "roadmap" function, this argument needs "--sep TRUE" argument.
+              Output file will be organized by the cell types.
     --pval    <p-value threshold>
               A required argument for the "gtex" function to filter significant eQTLs.
     --gtex    <Filtered GTEx RDS file path>